Home Paraquat Lawsuits

 simmons hanly conroy law firm logo weitz and luxenberg logo sokolove law firm logo levin papantonio rafferty law firm logo nigh goldenberg raso and vaughn law firm logo morgan & morgan logo the ferraro law firm logo meirowitz & wasserberg law firm logo

-Why People Are Filing Paraquat Lawsuits
+Why Paraquat Lawsuits Are Being Filed

 Plaintiffs who filed lawsuits against Syngenta, Chevron and other companies are seeking compensation to hold corporations accountable for negligence and failure to warn of the risks of Parkinson’s disease.